IBM/event-automation/_tutorials/ep-tutorial-6.md

     Click and drag from the small gray dot on the transform to the matching dot on the aggregate node.

-1. Call the aggregate node `identify highest unit sales`
+1. Call the aggregate node `identify highest unit sales`.

     Configure the aggregate node by clicking the three dot menu, and choosing "Edit".

-1. Define a **one hour** window to calculate the max unit sales for.
+1. Define a **one hour** window in which to calculate the max unit sales.

     [![screenshot]({{ 'images' | relative_url }}/ea-tutorials/example6-4.png "aggregate node"){: class="tutorial-screenshot" }]({{ 'images' | relative_url }}/ea-tutorials/example6-4.png "aggregate node")